Explore with your senses: Touch

 For touch, your puzzle involves working out who at TT Towers got their mucky mitts on the cookie jar!
 Simply match the fingerprint found on the jar to identify the cookie thief.
+Solve the just-for-fun puzzle, then find the answer below.
 Good luck!

 Make ’em laugh!

-Gently feel around for booby traps like the ace adventurer you are on a Treasure Trail!
+Feel around for booby traps on a Treasure Trail!

-Now that you’ve challenged yourselves to some fun sensory activities, it’s time to test your sense of touch on your local Trail adventure!
-Use it to keep a firm grip on your top-secret notes, so enemy agents don’t pinch them, to feel around for vital evidence and to stay aware of the perilous terrain beneath your feet as you trek through uncharted areas.
+Now that you’ve challenged yourselves to some fun sensory activities, it’s time to test your sense of touch on a Trail adventure!
+Use it to keep a firm grip on your top-secret notes so enemy agents don’t pinch them, to feel around for vital evidence and to stay aware of the perilous terrain beneath your feet as you trek through uncharted areas.